perriera/for_interfaces/vm/digitalocean/README.md

  3. **THEN** we can create and launch a Ubuntu instance

 ### Prerequisites
-- an account on digitalocean.com
+- an paid or evaluation account on [digitalocean.com](digitalocean.com)
-- note an account is not a free service
-- however it usually has a most excellent free trial period
-- at time of writing ($200 credit for 60 days)
+- at time of writing [DigitalOcean is offering a $200 credit for 60 days](digitalocean.com)

 ### Wish Case
 Assuming you have an account already setup on digitalocean.com